Nyora (Vic.)

 Nyora features high concentrations of family households, with a higher-than-average median household size

 Family households comprise 83.5% of all households, including 39.6% couples with children, 33.3% couples without children, and 9.0% single parent families.
-Non-family households account for 16.5%, consisting of 14.7% lone person households and 1.4% group households.
-The median household size is 2.9 people, larger than the Rest of Vic. average of 2.4.
+Non-family households account for the remaining 16.5%, with lone person households at 14.7% and group households comprising 1.4%.
+The median household size is 2.9 people, which is larger than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households